 Introduction to Exchange Traded Funds

-An Exchange Traded Fund (ETF) is a type of fund that tracks an index, but can be traded like a stock.
+An Exchange Traded Fund (ETF) is a type of investment security that tracks an index, but can be traded like a stock.
 Because ETFs are traded on stock exchanges, they can be bought and sold at any time during the day (unlike most mutual funds).
 The price of these marketable securities will fluctuate from moment to moment, just like any other stock's price, and an investor will need a broker in order to purchase them.
 Exchange traded funds have many of the benefits inherent in Mutual Funds and Index Funds, but are more tax efficient.
 Continue reading our ETF guide below!

 The History of ETFs

 In 1992, the American Stock Exchange (Amex) used the Securities and Exchange Commission's (SEC) "Super Trust Order" to create the first authorized stand-alone index based ETF.
 That petition was approved by the SEC, and lead to the inception of the S&P Depository Receipts Trust Series 1, also known as SPDRs or "Spiders".
 In time, this ETF quickly reached commercial success as the easiest way to invest in all the components of the S&P 500 Index, thereby achieving a high level of portfolio diversification.

 Other companies quickly joined the Amex in this fast growing segment, creating a vast list of ETFs that cover a multitude of indices around the globe.
 Other major issuers of ETFs are Barclays (iShares) and Vanguard (VIPERs).
 Most exchange traded funds can be found on the American Stock Exchange.
 The NASDAQ-100 ETF QQQ began trading in 1999 on the Amex, and moved to The NASDAQ Stock Market on December 1, 2004.

 ETF Investing is as popular as ever, with over 180 being traded on the Amex today.
 However, the most popular ETF in terms of assets is still the original S&P-500 Index Fund SPDRs (SPY), followed by the iShares MSCI EAFE Global Index Fund (EFA) and the NASDAQ-100 Index Tracking Stock (QQQQ).